Alpha Psi

 Alpha Psi (ΑΨ) is an American social and professional Veterinary Medicine fraternity.
 It was founded at the Ohio State University College of Veterinary Medicine in 1907.

 History

 Founded by 22 juniors and seniors in veterinary medicine at the Ohio State University, Alpha Psi was established on January 18, 1907.
 Its purpose was both social and professional.

-From its begininings, the fraternity was planned to spread throughout and United States and Canada.
+From its beginnings, the fraternity was planned to spread throughout the United States and Canada.
 The fraternity gradually spread to other colleges of veterinary medicine when students formed chapters at many veterinary schools in the United States.
 By 1915, it had fifteen chapters.

-As of 2024, its has eleven active chapters.
+As of 2024, it had eleven active chapters.
 Its membership is open to both men and women.

 Delta chapter and Gamma chapter became inactive when their host schools closed.

 Symbols

 The colors of Alpha Psi are dark blue and bright gold.
 Its flower is the red carnation.
 Its publication is Alpha Psi Quarterly.